johnbillion/action-wordpress-plugin-attestation/README.md

 ## Can I call this action within a reusable workflow?

+Yes, but be aware that when a consumer uses `gh attestation verify` or any other tool to verify an attestation they need to either:

+* Use the name of the repo that contains the workflow file that performed the attestation (via the `--repo` flag)
-Yes, but be aware that when a consumer uses `gh attestation verify` or any other tool to verify an attestation _they need to use the name of the repo that contains the workflow file that performed the attestation_.
-If the reusable workflow is in the same repo as your plugin then there's no problem, but if your reusable workflow lives in a different repo then they'll need to know and use the name of that repo during verification.
+* Use the name of the owner of the workflow file that performed the attestation (via the `--owner` flag)

+If the reusable workflow is in the same repo as your plugin or is owned by the same owner then there's no problem, but if your reusable workflow lives in a different repo then they'll need to either know and use the name of that repo during verification with the `--repo` flag, or know to use the `--owner` flag.

-For this reason I recommend against performing attestation in a workflow file that doesn't live in the same repo as your plugin.
+Generating the attestation using a reusable workflow that's owned by another user is not supported.
+The attestion will technically succeed but the workflow will fail when it cannot verify the attestation.

 ## License